robbschiller/ideas/README.md

 ## notio

 Conversations platform allowing public or private, group or broadcast style messages.
-Could use bitcoin as a micropayment transaction for each message, assuing "ad-free".
+Could use bitcoin as a micropayment transaction for each message, assuring "ad-free".

 i.e. [Inbox](https://www.inboxapp.com)

 ## partem

 Anonymous posts exploring the meaning of human existence.

+## scribo

+iOS app with GitHub oauth for writing markdown posts into github hosted blogs.